 25. Video editor

 The power of video today is inevitably strong.
-Brands have come to realize that consumers are eyeing this content more than any other form, and many video marketing statistics will tell you that.
+Brands have come to realize that consumers are eyeing this content more than any other form.
 So, working as a video creator is certainly worthwhile.
 And if you’re passionate about production and know how to create engaging clips, you’re almost all set.
 Once you create a video website and market your talents, brands will start to build trust with you and your work.

 Median annual salary: $50,584